Loading...

 Chart owners can now define which properties can be overridden using a JSON Schema.

-Here is an example of a Chart that supports JSONSchemas (taken from the default IDE catalog, see this link) :
+Here is an example of a Chart that supports JSONSchemas (taken from the default IDE catalog, see ) :

 The overwriteDefaultWith